xgabora/Football-Dataset-Ingesting/README.md

     *   **Data Integration:** Joins the calculated cluster probabilities back to the main match DataFrame.
 *   **Output:** `output_data/matches_with_clusters.xlsx`.
 This file contains the data from `matches_with_form.xlsx` augmented with columns for cluster probabilities (e.g., `C_LTH`, `C_HTB`, etc.).

-## 4. Final Thoughts and Potential Enhancements
+## 4. Final Thoughts and Considerations

 ### 4.1.
 Current State

 The pipeline successfully processes raw football data, enriches it with Elo ratings, calculates team form, and assigns stylistic cluster probabilities.
-The output is a comprehensive dataset ready for further analysis or input into predictive models.
+The output is a comprehensive [dataset](https://github.com/xgabora/Club-Football-Match-Data-2000-2025) ready for further analysis or input into predictive models.
 The process is modular, with each script performing a distinct step and producing an intermediate Excel file, which aids in debugging and verification.

 ### 4.2.
 Key Considerations